sjoerdvisscher/blog/2014/2014-09-03 real world one-liner examples.md

 For that we only need to look a bit further down the documentation of `Divisible` and there we find `Decidable` which is a contravariant version of `Alternative`, and this precisely fits our needs!
-So the generic function that consumes values becomes:
+Then the generic function that consumes values becomes:

 ```haskell